 The general meeting of an AG is the body through which the shareholders are able to assert their interests.
 Among other things, it is responsible for structural measures, such as changes to the articles of incorporation and capital increase or decrease measures.
 It also selects the shareholder representatives to the supervisory board and is responsible for their dismissal.

-We will be happy to clarify with you whether an Aktiengesellschaft is the appropriate legal form for your business goals.
-Our attorneys will provide you with competent advice and of course also support you in establishing an AG.
+We will be happy to clarify with you whether a stock corporation is the appropriate legal form for your business goals.
+Our attorneys will provide you with competent advice and of course also support you in establishing an AG in Germany.